lorenzosinisi/extop/README.md

-# HTOP for Elixir
+# Extop - htop for Elixir

 An interactive process inspector for Elixir.
 It helps you:

 - monitor the most CPU intensive job
 - trace a process

 This project is inspired by `htop` for Unix and borros the initial code for inspection and tracing from [sasa1977/demo_system](https://github.com/sasa1977/demo_system).

 ### Main functions

 In order to get the PID of the processes ordered by CPU usage, you can call Htop.top

 ```
-Htop.top()
+Extop.top()
 ```

 If you want to trace a process with Htop use

 ```
-Htop.trace(pid)
+Extop.trace(pid)
 ```

 ## Roadmap